fum-cs/modern-cpp/docs/00-about-this-tutorial.md

 *All text and program code &copy;2024-2025 Mahmood Amintoosi, all rights reserved.*

-The main repository is forked from Richard Spencer's github: https://github.com/cpp-tutor/learnmoderncpp-tutorial
+This course is largely based on the material from [Richard Spencer's repository](https://github.com/cpp-tutor/learnmoderncpp-tutorial), where he shares his knowledge and passion for modern C++ programming.